ziheng-Li/EPOC/README.md

 where the README documents that scripts used and the location and names of the intermediate png, svg for the figure panels that are then composited in Inkscape.

+Scripts are modified to reproduce output and save in ./figures/ instead of Dropbox/BACE_OOEOAE/DainesLiOverleaf/OOEOAE_base/

     Fig 1
         Figure1_model_schematic

+        (shelf area panel - see SI Fig 4 below)

     Fig 2 (P-O phase plane)
         Figure2_PO_secular_stability_oscillation